Dimmies/HiveDocs/docs/clFunctions/EnumerateEntities.md

 | @moveFunc | -- | true |
 | @disposeFunc | -- | true |

-Enumerates through entities - This will probably hardly ever be used
+Enumerates through specified entities

+!!! note
+    This is rarely ever used outside of the framework itself.